python-jsonschema/jsonschema/README.md

 To test a specific version:

+* For 2019-09 and later published drafts, implementations that are able to detect the draft of each schema via `$schema` SHOULD be configured to do so
+* For draft-07 and earlier, draft-next, and implementations unable to detect via `$schema`, implementations MUST be configured to expect the draft matching the test directory name
 * Load any remote references [described below](additional-assumptions) and configure your implementation to retrieve them via their URIs
 * Walk the filesystem tree for that version's subdirectory and for each `.json` file found: